MetaMask/mm-docs-v2/wallet/tutorials/dapp-tutorial.md

 ### Watching The Users Balance

-To update our current component for displaying the connected address's balance, we need to update our `useState` object and since we already use the `eth_requestAccounts` RPC endpoint to determine the accounts, we need to add a dependent call to `eth_getBalance` once we have that account information.
+To update our current component for displaying the connected address's balance and the current `chainId` we need to update our `useState` object and since we already use the `eth_requestAccounts` RPC endpoint to determine the accounts, we need to add a dependent call to `eth_getBalance` once we have that account information.

 We will add a function (`handleAccountChange`) that will handle updating the state object on firing of `accountsChanged` as well we will call this method now from anywhere we currently call `setWallet`.